Appendix C: the evidence

 This appendix sets out a summary of the key behaviour change theories (empirical, theoretical and methodological) and other, additional evidence used to inform the recommendations.
 It also sets out a brief summary of findings from the economic appraisal and the fieldwork.

-The reviews, economic appraisal and fieldwork report are available on the NICE website.
+The reviews, economic appraisal and fieldwork report are available.

 The reviews were unable to capture all material related to behaviour change.
 This is because the evidence is broad, the methods used are diverse and the assumptions made about science, knowledge and explanation vary considerably.
 Some evidence focuses on particular components of human actions, much is theoretical, and some consists of models of human behaviour (see also appendix B).
-The PDG has also, therefore, drawn on a range of theoretical and methodological evidence.
+The Programme Development Group (PDG) has also, therefore, drawn on a range of theoretical and methodological evidence.
 This evidence is briefly outlined below.

 Antonovsky argued that there are 'health-giving' or 'health-generating' factors in many situations.
 These 'salutogenic' factors can help people withstand or respond positively to stressors, crises or difficulties.
 They help to protect against vulnerability and disease and may help maintain good mental and physical health.
 Lazarus argued that people develop habitual ways of coping with life.
 However, although they may be highly effective from the individual's point of view, some coping mechanisms (like smoking or excessive alcohol consumption) may damage their health and the health of others.
 Behaviour change and readiness to change behaviour takes place in this context.